gnorton-missioncloud/technical_training_docs/mermaid/README.md

 Native support in github README was *the* feature that made me think this would be a tool worth looking into.
-This means that all of our client facing modules that we deploy, all of the lambda functions that we package, scripts, tooling, ect. can benifit from diagrams with no extra effort.
+This means that all of our client facing modules that we deploy, all of the lambda functions that we package, scripts, tooling, ect. can benefit from diagrams with no extra effort.
 The following screenshot is from a github rendered README.md file with nothing done other than add the block with the language of `mermaid`.